-Statelessness is a profound violation of human rights of an individual and remains to be one of the most pressing humanitarian issues of the twenty-first century.
+Statelessness is a profound violation of human rights of an individual and remains to be one of the most pressing humanitarian and human right issues of the twenty-first century.
 Article 15 of the Universal Declaration of Human Rights clearly states that

 Despite this guarantee, people in all parts of the world face the prospect of living without a nationality or citizenship.
-The exact number of stateless people is still unknown, but UNHCR estimates that there are at least 12 million stateless globally.
+The exact number of stateless people is still unknown, but UNHCR estimates that there are at least 12 million stateless globally but official data is available for 3.5 million only.
 In 2014, the UNHCR announced its Campaign to end Statelessness in ten years.
-The same year, the Institute on Statelessness and Inclusion reported that more people in Asia and the Pacific are affected by statelessness than in any other region of the world.
+The same year, the Institute on Statelessness and Inclusion reported that more people in Asia and the Pacific are affected by statelessness than in any other regions of the world.

-Centre for Statelessness and Refugee Studies under the School of Law, Rights and Constitutional Governance (SCLRG), Tata Institute of Social Sciences (TISS), Mumbai is hosting the first of its kind ‘South Asian Conference on Statelessness’ with the aim of increasing research and focus on the nameless faces suffering due of lack of citizenship or nationality.
-We are looking for contributions from academicians, graduate students, humanitarian workers, legal experts, and independent researchers who have been working on issues related to statelessness and allied themes.
+Centre for Statelessness and Refugee Studies (CSRS) under the School of Law, Rights and Constitutional Governance (SCLRG), Tata Institute of Social Sciences (TISS), Mumbai is hosting the first of its kind „South Asian Conference on Statelessness (SACS)‟ with the aim of increasing research and advocacy for the invisible population suffering due to lack of citizenship or nationality.

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser